TinosNitso/VanityTXID-Plugin/README.md

 main.cpp & Icon.rc are compiled together using -O3 -s -march=corei7-avx with the gcc compiler (before I only used -O3 -s).
 The three .dll libraries are extracted directly from 'codeblocks-20.03-32bit-mingw-32bit-nosetup.zip'.
 Linux & macOS compiling don't use Icon.rc.
 I've now included the Windows project file with example arguments so others can build & run immediately.
 There's a serious issue when it comes to deterministic builds which are verifiably identical to the source code.

 v1.3.1 has a bug when the message is exactly 78 Bytes, and is already in the first input.
 Next version will fix it.
-I've noticed hitting the Esc key kills the plugin, until it's restarted.
+I've also noticed hitting the Esc key kills the plugin, until it's restarted.

 v1.3.1 Notes:
 - Max message size now 512 Bytes instead of 75B. e.g. https://blockchain.com/bch/tx/00000073d648302417ad306912c4a43ea1aa91907921d13d95844f58637329c0
 - Optional Notifications.
 User can change their mind after mining begins.
 - Optional TTS on every OS!
 I've set it to pronounce the pattern + 4 extra digits.
 Linux requires eSpeak or else there's no voice (sudo apt install espeak). eSpeak comes with Ubuntu.
 In the future I might add a speed setting, and conceivably l33t (pronounce 0 as O etc).
 - Message input in either hex or text.
 Works as a hex converter!
+It even works with Chinese.
 - If updating users need to close & re-open EC before the plugin initializes.
 There's some weird reinstallation bug.
 - Removed/improved IsHex() method.
 - Bold heading, altered placeholder text.